Skip To Main Content

 RECENT BUDGET ACTIVITIES AFFECTING WHITE SETTLEMENT ISD GENERAL FUND BALANCE

-- One June 17, 2024, the Board of Trustees approved a Fund Balance Resolution as follows:
+• On June 25, 2025, the Board of Trustees approved a Fund Balance Resolution as follows:

 General Fund – Assigned Fund Balance